portellam/deploy-VFIO/README.md

 #### 9.3.
 Alternatives to BIOS-only Graphics Hardware
 For emulating video devices on old, legacy operating systems (such as Microsoft Windows 9x ), try [SoftGPU](#17).
-Modern CPUs are more than powerful enough to emulate such hardware. **Note:** This implementation is not software rendering.
+Modern CPUs are more than powerful enough to emulate such hardware. **Note:** Fortunately, this implementation is not software rendering.

 #### 9.4.
 Apple macOS
 ##### 9.4.1.
 [AMD and NVIDIA GPU compatibility list](#4)